-- URI: /v2/folders/:id/download - Method: GET
+- URI:/folders/:name/download - Method: GET

-Parameter Туре Description

-:id slug The virtual folder ID.

-files list File paths inside the virtual folder to download.
+Parameter Туре Description :name str The human-readable name of the virtual folder. files list File paths inside the virtual folder to download. ofstr

-ofstr

 HTTP Status Code Description

 200 OK Success.

-404 Not Found File not found.
+404 Not Found File not found or you may not have proper permission to access the folder.

-2.15.8 Deleting Files in Virtual Folder
+2.15.9 Deleting Files in Virtual Folder